milz-20/dream-sports-table-tennis/web-nextjs/README.md

-# Next.js Migration - Pune Table Tennis
+# Next.js Migration - All About Table Tennis

 This folder contains the Next.js version of the Table Tennis website with Server-Side Rendering (SSR).